-Guidance on the approach to ensure that instruments placed on the market conform to the Measuring Instruments Directive (2004/22/EC).
+Guidance on the approach to ensure that instruments placed on the market conform to the Measuring Instruments Directive.

-Regulatory Delivery (RD) is responsible for market surveillance activities under the new approach metrology directives covering:
+The Office for Product Safety and Standards (OPSS) is responsible for market surveillance activities under the new approach metrology Directives covering:

 - non-automatic weighing instruments (NAWI)